Upgrading BOSH Director on AWS

 Note: There is a different AMI for each region.
 If you cannot locate the AMI for your region, verify that you have set your AWS Management Console to your desired region.
 If you still cannot locate the AMI, log in to the Pivotal Network and file a support ticket.

-(Optional) If you want to encrypt the VM that runs Ops Manager with AWS Key Management Service (KMS), perform the following additional steps:
+(Optional) If you want to encrypt the VM that runs Ops Manager with AWS Key Management Service (KMS):

 - Right click the row that lists your AMI and click Copy AMI.